The 2-minute rule

 How to build habits with the 2-minute rule

-Though the 2-Minute Rule is simple, implementing it correctly can be tricky.
-So here are some additional tips to make it work:
+Though the 2-Minute Rule is simple, implementing it correctly can be tricky, as there are several drawbacks you need to be aware of:

 • Apply it to routine tasks.
 Use the rule for daily chores, like washing a dish or making your bed.
 These quick wins set the tone for a more productive day.